Labnaud/Caffeine-intake/README.md

    time)
 3. Read the **Forecast** panel and chart to see your projected level and whether you'll hit your target by bedtime

-## Hosting and embedding in Notion

-1. Push `index.html` to a GitHub repository (the root filename must be `index.html` for GitHub Pages to serve it at the repo's root URL)
-2. Enable GitHub Pages in the repo's **Settings → Pages**
-3. In Notion, type `/embed` and paste the resulting Pages URL

 ## Disclaimer